-- Please perform your prescribed home exercises to help facilitate early shoulder range of motion and to prevent stiffness in your elbow and wrist (see activity section). - Dr. Tauberg will provide you with a prescription for physical therapy, which typically will begin within a few days of surgery unless instructed otherwise.
+- Please perform your prescribed home exercises to help prevent stiffness in your elbow and wrist (see activity section). - Dr. Tauberg will provide you with a prescription for physical therapy, which typically will begin within a few weeks of surgery unless instructed otherwise